-The University of Scranton's Office of Community Relations extends a warm welcome to our neighbors.
-We invite you to engage - as individuals, community leaders, non-profit organizations and businesses - with the University's students, faculty and staff, and to join in the many exciting events, programs and activities taking place on our campus.
+The University of Scranton's Office of Community Relations seeks to connect the University and the Greater Scranton community.
+We invite area residents, community leaders, non-profit organizations and businesses to engage in the life of the University through campus events, special programs and collaboration.
+At the same time, we encourage University's students, faculty and staff, and to join in the many exciting activities taking place in the Scranton area.Economic & Community Impact

 Find resources to connect with University life or Scranton area happenings.